chubbymaggie/fast/doc/performance.md

 # Performance

 ## Parsing
-`fast` speeds up parsing by up to 100 times according the following benchmarks.
+`fast` speeds up parsing by at least 10x for Protobuf implementation and 20x for FlatBuffers implementation, according the following significant benchmarks.

 ![Benchmarks 1.
 Most popular projects in 5 programming languages](https://github.com/yijunyu/fast/raw/master/doc/benchmarks/benchmarks1.png "The projects are selected from those with the most stars on GitHub.")
 ![Benchmarks 2.
 Bug related commits in evolving artefacts in Java](https://github.com/yijunyu/fast/raw/master/doc/benchmarks/benchmarks2.png "The projects are selected from academic studies on the bug localization problems.")

 ## Slicing
-`fast` speeds up forward slicing by 2x according the benchmarks of srcSlice.
+`fast` speeds up forward slicing by at least 2x according the benchmarks of srcSlice.
 ![Benchmarks 3.
 Program slicing](https://github.com/yijunyu/fast/raw/master/doc/benchmarks/slicing.png "The projects are selected from previous performance evaluation of the scalable srcSlice tool.")